 And I should be offered the option to recover my password

-Now after a look on the above example code anybody can understand the working of the test and what it is intend to do.
+Now take a look at the above example code anybody can understand the working of the test and what it is intended to do.
 It gives an unexpected powerful impact by enabling people to visualize the system before it has been built.
-Any of the business user would read and understand the test and able to give you the feedback that whether it reflects their understanding of what the system should do, and it can even leads to thinking of other scenarios that needs to be consider too.
+Any of the business users would read and understand the test and able to give you feedback that whether it reflects their understanding of what the system should do, and it can even lead to thinking of other scenarios that need to be considered too.